 Your African Safari

 Your African Safari is a comprehensive travel site for anyone wishing to plan an African safari.
-It features over 1 200 safari tour operators and 1 300 itineraries.
+It features over 1 300 safari tour operators, 1 600 itineraries and 5 500 photos.
 YAS members can review tour operators and game parks, upload their safari photos and ask for pricing on specific safari itineraries.

 Bush mad!
 Zimbabwean is the best way to describe Zane.
 After growing up in Zimbabwe running around the bush, he moved to England to continue his education.
 As you would expect he was bound to end up in the African bush again, dashing back at the first opportunity.
 He completed his FGASA training before working as a guide and anti-poacher in Kruger national park.
 Then going on to follow his passion for photography, Zane began leading photographic Safaris.Photography is his way of sharing his passion for nature with world.
 Becoming a photographic tour leader is a dream come true.
 By traveling all over Africa leading photographic safaris, Zane hopes to make his mark as a photographer and conservationist.
 Have a look at Zane's work on his facebook page.